camerondurham/camerondurham.github.io/content/about/work.md

 +++
 title = "Previous Work"
-description = "I went to USC in Los Angeles for my Conmputer Science undergrad degree and graduated in May 2021.
-At USC I was a TA for CS104.
-Before that, I interned (virtually) on Tesla's Infotainment UI team and Oracle's Austin cloud hub." weight = 2
+description = "I went to USC in Los Angeles for my Computer Science undergrad degree where I was a TA for CS104 and graduated in May 2021.
+I interned on Tesla's Infotainment UI team (where I worked on building a platform to run vehicle infotainment UI software on-demand), and at Amazon." weight = 2
 +++